duxsco/gentoo-selinux/README.md

 ## Creating SELinux policies

-The policies in the "policy" folder "fix" denials that occur before the `auditd` service starts.
-As `ausearch` cannot be used in this case, `dmesg` logs need to be checked and suitable policies based on the scarce information created. **I don't like this approach.
-Suggestions to fix the root cause are welcome.**

-I created a script to simplify policy creation for denials printed out by `dmesg`.
+I created a script to simplify policy creation for denials printed out by `dmesg` and `ausearch`.
 Reboot after `semodule -i ...` and create the next SELinux policy.
 The script creates the `.te` file in the current directory!

 ```bash
 ➤ bash ../create_policy.sh